Exposure Reduction Resources

 - Outlines best practices to minimize worker exposure to hazardous drugs; includes task-specific guidelines for a variety of work settings.

-2. US National Institute for Occupational Safety and Health (NIOSH).
-NIOSH Alert: Preventing Occupational Exposure to Antineoplastic and Other Hazardous Drugs in Healthcare Settings.
-2004.
+6. National Institute for Occupational Safety and Health (NIOSH).
+NIOSH Alert: Preventing occupational exposure to antineoplastic and other hazardous drugs in healthcare settings (2004) (PDF)

 - Presents best practices to minimize worker exposure to hazardous drugs in healthcare settings.